adamcatley/adamcatley.github.io/docs/AirTag.md

     **Impact**: An AirTag unknowingly placed in someone's possessions can be used to track them for at least 3 days, enough to identify their routine.
 After that, it is likely to make noise for a maximum of 40 seconds a day during a normal commuting schedule (2 motion triggers >=6 hours apart).
 Movement is likely to coincide with a noisy environment while travelling or muffled by objects touching the white casing.

-    **Solution**: More frequent/randomised checks for sound events that last longer, or wait for motion to stop to increase chance of it being heard.
+    **Solution**: More frequent/randomised checks for sound events that last longer, or wait for motion to stop to increase the chance of it being heard.
 Apple has [suggested](https://daringfireball.net/linked/2021/04/20/moren-fine-print) this period can be adjusted.

 1.  **Speaker can be disabled**

     >*"An AirTag that isn't with the person who registered it for an extended period of time will also play a sound"* - [Source](https://support.apple.com/en-us/HT212227#:~:text=An%20AirTag%20that%20isn't%20with%20the%20person%20who%20registered%20it%20for%20an%20extended%20period%20of%20time%20will%20also%20play%20a%20sound)

     **Reality**: The coil can be disconnected without disassembly.
 The AirTag operates as normal without the voice coil connected.
 I have observed all sound related events still occur, just silently.
-Further, the magnet can be removed instead if the AirTag is updated to check for open circuit.
+Further, the magnet can be removed instead, if the AirTag is updated to check for an open circuit.

     **Impact**: An attacker can easily modify an AirTag and be unknowingly placed in someone's possessions to track a target's location without them being audibly notified of its presence.

     **Solution**: Use the accelerometer to measure the vibration that should be caused by the loud sound, or add a microphone.

-2. **Location can be tracked for the whole day**
+1.  **Location can be tracked for the whole day**

     >*"Bluetooth signal identifiers transmitted by AirTag rotate frequently to prevent unwanted location tracking"* - [Source](https://www.apple.com/uk/newsroom/2021/04/apple-introduces-airtag/#:~:text=Bluetooth%20signal%20identifiers%20transmitted%20by%20AirTag%20rotate%20frequently%20to%20prevent%20unwanted%20location%20tracking.)

     >*"Identifiers rotate several times per day"* - [Source](https://youtu.be/DEbm2iG1TNU?t=117)

     **Reality**: The Airtag changes the identity it broadcasts once per day, at 04:00AM local.
-Alternatively, it chnages once every 24 hours after a power cycle while separated from its owner's device.
+Alternatively, it changes once every 24 hours after a power cycle while separated from its owner's device.
 Apple requires Bluetooth accessories to change their identity every 15 minutes, including other FindMy devices.
 AirTag only updates the last byte of its BLE advertisement data.
-The BLE device adress, and public key, remain static until the next day.
+The BLE device address, and public key, remain static until the next day.

     **Impact**: An AirTag user can be uniquely identified and tracked, by anybody within Bluetooth range, for the remainder of the day.
 This is likely to include going to their home.